the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Tweak - Add CSS class to the event tags label on the event details section on the single event page.
+[TEC-3951]

 = [5.7.1] 2021-06-23 =

 * Fix - Properly recalculate event cost when creating events via the Block Editor.
 [TEC-3141]